koltunova/TranslateResx/README.md

 Configuration

 Update settings in `appsettings.json`.
 Use `appsettings.Development.json` or `appsettings.Production.json` for environment specific overrides.
-Set the `DOTNET_ENVIRONMENT` environment variable to `Development` or `Production` when running the tool.
-Provide your Azure subscription key, source and target file paths, the target language, and lists of supported and example languages in the configuration files.
+Set the `DOTNET_ENVIRONMENT` environment variable accordingly when running the tool.

+Only a few values are required:

 ```
+{
+  "AzureTranslation": {
+    "SubscriptionKey": "your_subscription_key"
+  },
+  "Files": {
+    // Folder that holds Strings.<culture>.resx files
+    "ResourcesPath": "path_to_resources"
+  },
   "Localization": {
     "SupportedCultures": ["en-US", "de-DE", ...],
+    // Short list shown as suggestions in the UI
     "ExampleLanguages": ["en", "ru"]
   }
+}
 ```

-Language codes are mapped to display names in `LanguageData.cs` so that a UI can present friendly language names while the configuration continues to use codes.
+`SupportedCultures` defines which languages appear in the menu while `ExampleLanguages` provides quick suggestions. `ResourcesPath` should point to the directory that contains all your `.resx` files.
+Language codes are mapped to display names in `LanguageData.cs` so that the UI can show user-friendly names while the configuration continues to use codes.

+When you run the application with no command line arguments a simple menu is displayed.
+Choose **Translate resource file** and you will be prompted for the resources directory, the source language and one or more target languages.
+The tool automatically builds file names like `Strings.en.resx` or `Strings.fr.resx` based on your input.

 Run the program with .NET CLI